Why you should take slip, trip and fall prevention seriously

 Some areas to focus your prevention efforts include:

 - Training: Sometimes, slips, trips and falls happen because employees aren’t looking where they’re going and aren’t careful about what’s in front and around them.
-Train your employees to walk at an appropriate pace and hold the handrail no matter what they’re doing, and encourage them to pay attention whenever they’re walking from one place to another.
+Train your employees to walk at an appropriate pace, hold the handrail no matter what they’re doing, and encourage them to pay attention whenever they’re walking from one place to another.

 Are you an employer looking for workers’ comp coverage, get in touch today to get started with a quote!